How much do substitute teachers get paid?

 If you are considering becoming a substitute teacher, congratulations!
 It’s one of the most rewarding jobs out there.

-You might be wondering just how much do substitute teachers get paid and do they get any other benefits?
+You might be wondering how much does a substitute teacher make?
+Is there an average substitute teacher salary?
 Good questions to ask as compensation is an important part of why most people go to work!
-Let’s look more closely into the average substitute teacher salary and the benefits of doing this meaningful work in our schools.
+Let’s look more closely into how substitute teachers get paid and the benefits of doing this meaningful work in our schools.

 School districts determine the pay scale for substitute teachers.
 As a starting point, many look to state minimum wage requirements for substitute teachers.
-Local cost of living, taxes, and school bond rates also play a role in what the districts can pay.
+Local cost of living, taxes, and school bond rates play a role in what the districts can pay.
+Districts also look at the pay scales for comparable jobs in the area.

 How much do substitute teachers make on average?